 Though the 2017 Rules have introduced a number of business friendly provisions, one cannot help but regret that it was an opportunity lost to bring more change.
 The fact of the matter is that even after commencement of the 2017 Rules, medical devices will continue to be deemed to be drugs, since the definition of medical devices is tied to the definition of drugs under Act.
 This has repercussions under other laws, most important of which is the price control legislation - the Drugs (Price Control) Order, 2013 issued under the Essential Commodities Act, 1955.
 The Essential Commodity Act, 1955 has notified drugs as defined under Act as essential commodity.
 Due to the reference to this definition, medical devices which are deemed to be drugs, are also currently subject to limited price control.
-Had the government separated the definition of medical devices is today would have been avoided.
+Had the government separated the definition of medical devices form the definition of drug, the tragedy that inadvertent and unintended price control of medical devices is today would have been avoided.